iEarlG/iEarlG/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Frontend developer
 - Playing multiple online game at spare time
-- Currently learning Web Development by Self
+- Currently learning Web Development, especially on building Web 3.0 Apps by Self
 - Personal website [link](https://iearl-v.me/)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://iearl-v.me/#skills)